 Mile 2 – Curries Landing Road

 Curries Landing Road is the ultimate challenge for an unpaved rural road, as it provides the only access to 6 gravel quarries.
 The RM has counted 250 heavy haul trucks per day travelling on the road, which provides for significant abuse.
 This heavy traffic load required constant maintenance in the past, and to cope with the dust, the RM has had to apply a toxic chloride product (calcium chloride / magnesium chloride) up to 6 times per year!
-Since the road has been treated with Dust Stop and EarthZyme, no maintenance has been required, and there is no longer any need to be applying non-sustainable chloride dust control products.
+Since the road has been treated with DUST/BLOKR® and ROAD//STABILIZR®, no maintenance has been required, and there is no longer any need to be applying non-sustainable chloride dust control products.

 In fact, not only is the project between Brandon University, Cypher Environmental and the Rural Municipality (RM) of Cornwallis demonstrating that more practical and environmentally friendly road solutions exist, it is also helping to create jobs and promote a healthy economy, as can be seen by the sign posted near the road.
-Pictured as well are some views of haul trucks travelling on the now dust free roads.

 Curries Landing – 2 Miles